xiix0/scam/README.md

-Clothes make the man.
-Naked people have little or no influence on society.
+Let us endeavor so to live that when we come to die even the undertaker will be sorry.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"